wix/stylable/site/docs/references/mixin-syntax.md

 ## Considerations when using mixins

+Take a look at these considerations before working with **Stylable** mixins.

 ### Mixin usage with special characters
 You can escape special characters by wrapping them with quotes or using a backslash (`\`).